-- Anticipated federal funds for the next 25 years have been allocated during prior long-range planning efforts in the ALDOT CPMS. - These existing CPMS allocations were examined by jurisdictional leadership. - Each jurisdiction presented a list of projects important to their jurisdiction. - These lists were derived from prior project lists in prior plans as well as new projects envisioned since the last 2040 long-range planning process. - New projects were added based on new developments, anticipated land use changes, or anticipated population and job growth.
+- efforts in the ALDOT CPMS. - These existing CPMS allocations were examined by jurisdictional leadership. - Each jurisdiction presented a list of projects important to their jurisdiction. - These lists were derived from prior project lists in prior plans as well as new projects envisioned since the last 2040 long-range planning process. - New projects were added based on new developments, anticipated land use changes, or anticipated population and job growth.